 - 1. Class teacher discussion with parents - 2.
 Head teacher discussion with parents - 3.
 EWO discussion of the case at school meeting - 4.
 Letter to parents from Head teacher.
 Weekly monitoring by school. - 5.
-Following 10 or more late arrivals in a school term, Attendance Plan in put in place.
+Attendance Plan in place.
 Weekly monitoring by school. - 6.
 Referral to EWO.
-Weekly monitoring by school.

-7. Attendance Panel.
+Weekly monitoring by school. - 7.
+Attendance Panel.
 Weekly monitoring by school.